Luther Williams was appointed Chief of Staff to IAM Midwest Territory General Vice President Steve Galloway on January 1, 2019.

-Brother Williams worked as a Nuclear Marine Machinist at Norfolk Naval Shipyard in Portsmouth, Virginia from 1983 to 1994, where he joined IAMAW.
-He became a member of Local Lodge 441, District 74 and served as Union Steward, Trustee to LL 441, and Delegate to District 74.
-Luther served on the Organizing and Negotiating Committees at LL 441 and was a member of the Executive Board.
-Luther left NNSY as a result of a workforce reduction after which he continued to work as a full time Organizer for District 74 for the next year.
-LL 441 has since merged with LL 97 in District 74 where he remains a member in good standing.
+Williams initiated into the IAM in 1986 as a Nuclear Marine Machinist at the Norfolk Naval Shipyard (NNSY) in Portsmouth, Virginia.
+He became a member of then-Local Lodge 441, District 74 and served as Union Steward, Local Trustee, and District Delegate.
+Williams served on the Local 441 Organizing and Negotiating Committees and was a member of the Executive Board.
+He later began working as a District 74 full-time Organizer.

-Luther’s mother Marie was his mentor as well as a local civil rights activist.
-He credits her influence on him at a very young age to his ongoing fight for equality for all people.
+Williams, a native of Suffolk, VA, formerly served as the IAM Midwest Territory’s Human Rights Coordinator.
+He credits his ongoing fight for equality for all people to his mother Marie, a local Suffolk, VA civil rights activist.
 In 2011 at the inaugural IAM Human Rights Convention, Brother Williams was the first recipient to be presented the prestigious IAM Keeper of the Dream Award “For the unselfish persistence, dedication, and devotion to the preservation and continuance in the fight for Human Rights, Civil Rights, and Workers Rights for All People.”
-Luther is the Human Rights Coordinator for the Midwest Territory.

 Williams is the father of one son, Douglas.
 Brother Williams is a native of Suffolk, Virginia.